I love true crime podcasts and I love trail running.

 They covered all things unsolved.
 Unsolved crimes, but also conspiracies and disappearances.
 I like that they reviewed all the possible theories, no matter how absurd, but never failed to point out the absurd theories for what they were.

-No new episodes, but several years of episodes in archive
+No new episodes, but several years of episodes in the archive

 Thoughts You Have When You Are A Trail Running True Crime Fan